nityaaverma/Nitya_BluestampPortfolio/index.md

 ![ver2](ver2.png)

 I also faced challenges while coding the ultrasonic sensors.
 At first, a lot of the ultrasonic sensor readings would randomly print 0.00, and the speed of the readings also arbitrarily changed to really fast or really slow.
 This messed with the Hexapod's movement, because sometimes it would move really fast, or just stop moving.
 With the help of an instructor, I tried many different fixes for this like making a counter for the number of commands sent to the Hexapod and only executing them if they were under a threshold, trying to average every 10 values measured by the ultrasonic sensors, only accepting distances that were not equal to 0, and only lettting the Hexapod accept the command if the time since the last command is more than 2.5 seconds.
 Eventually, setting the time constraint and only accepting distances not equal to 0 worked, and the Hexapod was able to move consistently and accurately.

+While integrating the code of the ultrasonic sensors to the library, to make sure the changes I made to the libary were saved, I had to move the default robot sketch into a folder with the libary source code files and update the path to the libary in the sketch.
+However, when I did this I started getting compilation errors about there being stray characters in the source code files that aren't recognized by the compilers.
+The sequence of the characters for each file was 357\273\277, and apparently, this shows that there is a UTF-8 encoding with the presence of BOMs (Byte-Order-Marks), which is unsupported by the compiler in the Arduino IDE.
+To fix this, I had to go through each file and change the file encoding to just UTF-8, without the BOM and this fixed the encoding error.

 # Final Milestone